-In 2013, there were 154 retail trade establishments, 1,283 service establishments and 1,088 manufacturing establishments in the region as shown on the next page.
+In 2013, there were 154 retail trade establishments, 1,283 service establishments, and 1,088 manufacturing establishments in the region as shown on the next page.
 This equates to 1,461 retail trade jobs, 21,724 service trade jobs, and 29,176 jobs manufacturing jobs.
 The annual sales for all firms in the region for 2007, was \$9,464,520 compared to the State of Kansas annual sales of 303,581,134.
+As you can see from the below chart, retail trade appointments continue to be a steady decline after a brief spike in 2015.

 Manufacturing establishments have been at the center of the business recruitment target in southeast Kansas for several decades.
-The manufacturing sector has taken a hard hit over the several years.
+The manufacturing sector has been growing over the past several years.